garyzhubc/STAT406-2017/Lecture1/README.md

 x.te <- x[ii == 2, ]
 ```

-In the above code chunk, `x.tr` is the training set and `x.te` is the test set.
+In the above code chunk, I used `x.tr` to denote the training set and `x.te` for the test set.
 Now, fit the full and reduced models on this new training set:

 ``` r
 full <- lm(MORT ~ . , data=x.tr)